anshamusunuri/MLprojects_git/README.md

-## ML projects - end to end project steps included
+ML projects - end to end project template the project takes the student test performance scores dataset and tries to analysis their performance. parameters included:
+Techniques tried: